 (c) to be renewed for a period ending on the day on which the authorisation would otherwise have expired if it had been renewed from the previous day of expiry.

-(3) The regulations may prescribe, or a management plan may specify, an additional fee payable by way of penalty if an authorisation is renewed as provided under subsection (1).
+(3) The regulations may prescribe, or a management plan may specify, an additional fee payable by way of penalty if an application is made or authorisation renewed under subsection (1).

 [Section 139 amended by No. 28 of 2006 s.
-236(1).]
+236(1); No. 43 of 2011 s.
+47.]

 140. Transfer

-(1) If the holder of an authorisation applies to the CEO for the transfer of —
+(1) This section applies if —

-(a) the authorisation to another person; or
+(a) the holder of an authorisation (other than a commercial or recreational fishing licence) applies to the CEO for the transfer of the authorisation to another person; or

-(b) part of an entitlement under the authorisation to another authorisation,
+(b) the holder of an authorisation applies to the CEO for the transfer of part of the entitlement under the authorisation to another authorisation.

-the CEO is, subject to subsection (2), to transfer the authorisation or the part of the entitlement.
+(2A) Subject to subsection (2), the CEO must transfer the authorisation or the part of the entitlement.

 (2) The CEO may refuse to transfer an authorisation or a part of an entitlement —